Preparing for Your Tattoo

 15. How long will my appointment take?

-16. Can I request breaks during the session?
+16. Can I request breaks?

-Cash is welcome but not required.
+Cash is accepted but not required.

-19. Do you take walk-ins or is it appointment only?
+19. Walk-ins or appointment only?

-JINDHAMMA is By Appointment Only to maintain a quiet and focused environment.
+I work by appointment only to maintain a quiet and focused environment.

 20. How long does healing take?

-• Days 3–7: peeling and flaking begin; itching is common
+Days 3–7: peeling and itching

-• Days 14–30: surface healing is mostly complete; deeper healing continues
+Days 14–30: surface healing completes